eppleton/frgaal/index.md

  * `var` local variables, introduced in Java 10.
 Use `-source 10` or higher to enable.
  * switch expressions, introduced in Java 14.
 Use `-source 14` or higher to enable.
  * text blocks, permanent since Java 15.
 Use `-source 15` or higher to enable
  * pattern matching in `instanceof`, introduced as preview in Java 14.
+Use `-source 16` to enable
+ * record classes, introduced as preview in Java 14.
+Use `-source 16` to enable
+ * pattern matching for `switch`, introduced as preview in JDK 17.
+Use `-source 19 --enable-preview` to enable
-Use `-source 15 --enable-preview` to enable
+ * `record` patterns, introduced as preview in JDK 19.
+Use `-source 19 --enable-preview` to enable

 See "Preview Features" section below for more details.

 Usage with Maven
 ----------------

-To use this compiler, specify following in your `pom.xml file build section:
+To use this compiler, specify following in your `pom.xml` file build section:

 ```xml
 <build>